Tushil-G/Jarvis/README.md

 # Jarvis
-Jarvis is your personal assistant, that you can talk and ask to do some commands.
+Jarvis is your personal assistant, you can talk and command her to do some **functions**
 ***
 **Note: jarvis_hackathon is the main**